-Your training will be based in one of our locations around The Hague.
-Working on a daily basis within either Day Care or Out of School Care groups at one of our locations in The Hague region, where you will receive on-job training under the guidance of experienced Zein professionals.
+- You will train within either Day Care or Out of School Care groups at one of our locations in The Hague region, where you will receive on-job training under the guidance of experienced Zein professionals.

-In addition to this hands on approach, as a new trainee you will also receive a total of ten Zein Academy Training sessions, covering all aspects of international child care and the Zein approach to working with international families.
+- In addition to this hands-on approach, as a trainee you will also receive a wide range of informative sessions, covering all aspects of international childcare and the Zein approach to working with international families.

-As a successful and growing company, we have numerous posts available and aim to find suitable positions for all candidates who successfully complete the ITP and meet our quality standard.
-As the EVC process requires a significant financial funding from Zein, we are looking for future colleagues who would like to build a long-term career within Zein.
+As a successful and growing company, we have numerous posts available and aim to find suitable positions for all candidates who complete the Training Programme and meet our quality standard.
+As the EVC process requires significant financial funding from Zein, we are looking for future colleagues who would like to build a career within Zein.

-We do, of course, always hold the right not to extend an offer of employment on completion of the ITP if a candidate does not meet our quality standards.
-Also, trainees who do not demonstrate the required level of skills and commitment during the ITP may be asked to leave before completion.
+We do, of course, always hold the right not to extend an offer of employment on completion of the Training Programme if a candidate does not meet our quality standards.

 More details regarding an ITP study agreement and Zein expectations and professional standards will be discussed with you during the selection process.

 If you are unsure whether your current qualification is recognised, you can check the below links.
 For further questions, you can contact email@example.com or 070 3268263.

 Applications are welcome from candidates of all ages and backgrounds, but competency in the English language is a must.
 Competency in the Dutch language is a bonus.
 Additionally, all candidates are required to hold (at least) a post-high school diploma and be eligible to work in The Netherlands.